-For non-U.S. origin pet birds entering the United States (U.S.) from Mexico, the requirements generally include:
+For non-U.S. origin pet birds entering the United States from a country other than Canada or Mexico the requirements generally include:

-- a Veterinary Services (VS) import permit. - an original health certificate issued or endorsed by the government of Mexico - upon entry in the U.S., disease testing and a 30 day quarantine - If applicable, U.S. Fish and Wildlife Service (FWS) certifications and permits;
+- a Veterinary Services (VS) import permit. - an original health certificate issued or endorsed by the government by the government of the foreign country the bird is travelling from; - an examination at the first U.S. port of entry (must be at one of the designated ports); - appropriate U.S. Fish and Wildlife Service (FWS) certifications and permits;